-TSA officers may instruct travelers to separate items from carry-on bags such as foods, powders, and any materials that can clutter bags and obstruct clear images on the X-ray machine.
-Travelers are encouraged to organize their carry-on bags and keep them uncluttered to ease the screening process and keep the lines moving.
+TSA agents may instruct travelers to separate items from their bags such as foods, powders, and any materials that can clutter bags and obstruct clear images on the X-ray machine.
+Travelers are encouraged to organize their bags and keep them uncluttered to ease the screening process and keep the lines moving.

-If you have any specific questions regarding carrying either fresh or dried fruit on a plane then you can ask the TSA a question on Twitter and they will respond very quickly.
+If you have any specific questions regarding carrying either fresh or dried fruit through the security checkpoint then you can ask the TSA a question on Twitter and they will respond very quickly.
 Just search for @ASKTSA on Twitter.

-This is an example of someone asking if they can bring a basket of fresh Georgia peaches in carry on (they sound delicious):
+This is an example of someone asking if they can bring a basket of fresh Georgia peaches (they sound delicious):

 Frequently Asked Questions